 I was shocked by how many Michelin restaurants there are in Florence and was glad to take advantage of the foodie nature of this city.
 Make a reservation ahead of time – a usual nice dinner with wine goes to €100-150.

-DAY 5: DAY TRIP TO PISA & SAN GIMIGNIANO
+DAY 5: DAY TRIP from Florence

 Day 6: Explore Venice

 I left Florence on the early morning train and headed to Venice.
-It took about 2 hours – make sure you grab a coffee and breakfast to go for the train ride.
+It took about 2 hours – make sure you grab a coffee and breakfast before you go.
+Book your train tickets in advance on Omio (formerly GoEuro).

 Venice blew my mind!
 I don’t know what I was expecting, but it was much more romantic and charming than I realized.
 Here are the top things to do in Venice, which you can split over the two days: